 Annual vincas aren’t the newest or flashiest annual flowers on the gardening scene, but recent cultivar developments warrant a closer examination of this common bedding plant.
-Horticulturists have been hard at work bringing us new colors in plants with showy flowers that are easy to start from seed.
-In a plant that was already reliably drought-tolerant and pest-free, what more could we ask?
+Horticulturists have been hard at work cultivating new colors in plants with showy flowers that are easy to start from seed.
+In a plant that was already reliably drought-tolerant and pest-free, what more could you ask?

 Behind the Vinca Name